darkstar007/NetworkAnalyser/README.md

 7. Figure out way the y-axis units are - prolly part of (1)
 8. Improve GUI to allow easy selection of centre frequency.
 9. Fix bugs....
+10. Better error handling (eg. when it can't open the serial port)
+11. Platform independent way to select a serial port
+12. Remember settings (frequency, bandwidth, max hold, etc) from last use.